-But the salesman I spoke with let me know the deal: If I want the stick and clutch, I can’t get the Eye Sight Driver Assist.
+But the salesman let me know the deal: If I want the stick and clutch, I can’t get the Eye Sight Driver Assist.
 What’s Eye Sight?
 That’s the computer that not only beeps when you change lanes without signaling, but more importantly will automatically brake when a car or pedestrian is too close in front.

 So if a car coming at you in the opposing lane suddenly makes the dreaded left turn in front of you, or a drunk pedestrian steps off the curb in front, the computer might well react before you.
 Split seconds can make a difference.
 Literally.

-As you might assume from the bear bones ’82 Honda I started with, I’ve never been one for tech features in a car — I’m the type that never uses the cruise control.
+As you might assume from the bare bones ’82 Honda I started with, I’ve never been one for tech features in a car — I’m the type that never uses the cruise control.
 Digital doodads don’t light my fire.
 I want to drive a car, not be driven.
 And I think self driving features are dangerous because they promote inattention.

 That’s one of the things about driving stick — you can’t be inattentive.
 Unless you are cruising on the highway you are constantly engaged.
 You’ll never see someone driving stick and texting, or eating a hamburger, or even drinking coffee.
 Not in local traffic, anyway.

 But there’s no getting around the fact that the Eye Sight Driver Assist is not only good tech, but tech that remains invisible until called into play.
 It’s part of the wave of advanced safety features that are coming as car companies automate their vehicles.